 The COBOL record editor allows the user to specify redefines that should be used depending on data in the record.
 The redefines conditional expression should be specified using the WHEN directive at compilation time.
 This will make sure that the compiler includes the redefined structure in the output xfd xml.
 The conditional expression can be modified / removed using the record editor interface for further customization.
 Note that using redefines in a layout will display the table information as row instead of columns.

 The Record Editor includes a transformation feature which allows the user to transform a file between the various supported formats.
 To transform a file first specify the file to be transformed by either using the DCB lookup feature or by specifying the dataset name and path.
 The dcb information for the file to be transformed has to be provided in order to correctly load the file.
 As indicated above, if the dcb information is not provided, the user will need to manually enter the information prior to the transform operation.

 Click on the [Transform...] button to bring up the transform dialog as shown below:

-The DCB information of the input file is replicated in the transform dialog for the output file.
+The [Input Data Control Block] group contains the DCB information of the input file that is to be transformed.
+The same information is replicated for the [Output Data Control Block] group.
 However the user can modify the dcb information to suit the end requirements of the output file.
 The user should make sure that the ouput file dcb information is correctly input for the incoming data.
-The user can also load existing DCB formats by using the [Load DCB Info...] which is similar in operation to the [LookUp DCB...] described earlier.
+The user can also load pre-existing DCB formats by using the [Load DCB Info...] which is similar in operation to the [LookUp DCB...] described earlier.

 For ease of use the input datafile name/location is replicated for the output datafile.
 This should be modified as the transformation process will not allow overwrite of the input file.